khromov/wp-remember-me-always-checked/readme.txt

 == Description ==
 Keep the "Remember me" checkbox checked on the login page.

-Based on Remember Me Checked by WPMUDev and this tutorial:  s http://www.paulund.co.uk/set-remember-me-to-be-always-checked
+Based on Remember Me Checked by WPMUDev and this tutorial: http://www.paulund.co.uk/set-remember-me-to-be-always-checked

 == Changelog ==